alexjolig/contact_list/README.md

 ## Features
 - Categorized list by alphabetic
-- displaying each contact info by selecting them
+- Displaying each contact info by selecting them
+- Responsive

+## Live Demo
+There's a [live demo]https://contact-list-3.firebaseapp.com/) to check out how does the app look like before trying it out.

 ## Getting started
 First of all you need to install `react`.
 This project uses `create-react-app`.
 You will not be able to run this project on your computer if you do not install the `create-react-app` environment.